Ramukka/AILinuxTerminalHelper/README.md

 # LinuxTerminalHelper
-A simple AI assistant to help with Linux terminal commands written in python, based on Gemini 2.5-Flash.
+A simple AI assistant to help with Gnu/Linux terminal commands. written in python and based on Gemini 2.5-Flash.

 Created as a coursework project during my IT engineering studies.